enkidevs/curriculum/Java/Threads & Locks/thread-safe.md

 Semaphore
 %exp
-Conceptually, a semaphore maintains a set of premises.
-It is implemented in a thread safe manner in `Java`.
+`Semaphores` are used in java to restrict the number of threads that can access some physical or logical resources.
 %

 Stack
 %exp
-Stack class represents a last in first out(LIFO) implementation of the vector class, as the Vector class is safe to run on multiple threads the same is Stack.
+Stack class represents a last in, first out(LIFO) implementation of the vector class.
+As the Vector class is safe, to run on multiple threads the same is Stack.
 %

 Dictionary